Best Approximate Quantum Compiling Problems: The optimization landscape

 Theorem~\ref{thm:stationary} describes the space of stationary points for infinitely differentiable, surjective, constant rank mappings.
 Note that the image of points that do not have constant rank has measure zero in $\im(V)=\SU(d)$ by Sard's theorem \cite[Ch.
 6]{lee2013smooth}, so this assumption is not restrictive.
 Moreover, we have from Theorem~\ref{thm:smooth} that $\Vct$ is infinitely differentiable, so we already have a relevant mapping that is infinitely differentiable.
 Finally, the surjectivity assumption appears as though it could be relaxed.
 But, unfortunately, this is not the case.

 \begin{remark} One might wonder if the surjectivity assumption can be relaxed to the assumption $U\in\im(V)$.
-The answer is no. As an example, consider the Toffoli gate, which can be exactly compiled with $O(n)$ gates \cite{barenco1995}.
-We know that $\Vct$ is not surjective for $p=O(n)$, though the Toffoli gate is in $\im(\Vct)$. \end{remark}
+The answer is no. \cmt{We found counter-examples when we were running the numerical experiments.
+In particular, for certain structures $\ct$ with length smaller than the TLB, hence lacking surjectivity, and with the Toffoli gate as the target unitary $U$, we computed some stationary points of $f_{\ct}$ that exactly compiled $U$ and some that failed the eigenvalue condition of Theorem~\ref{thm:stationary}.
+In other words, for these examples, $U\in\im(\Vct)$ but the conclusion of Theorem 3 does not hold.
+These results are shown in Table~\ref{tab:my_label}: the stationary points in the unsuccessful compilations did not satisfy the eigenvalue condition of Theorem~\ref{thm:stationary}.} \end{remark}

 Since $\Vct$ is infinitely differentiable, if only it is surjective as well then its stationary points are precisely the points such that $\Vct(\btheta)\dagg U$ has eigenvalues in $\{e^{i\alpha},-e^{-i\alpha}\}$ for some $\alpha\in [0,2\pi)$.
 Having more than one eigenvalue means that the stationary points are not in general global minima up to a global phase transformation though.
 But, we conjecture that the form of stationary points in Theorem \ref{thm:stationary} simplifies even further for second-order stationary points of $\Vct$.
-We tested this extensively experimentally.